 Most businesses comparing AP automation tools focus on extraction speed, Xero or MYOB integration quality, and approval routing flexibility.
 Very few ask: what does this platform do when a bank account number appears on an invoice that does not match what the supplier used last quarter?

-## The Duplicate Invoice Problem in the Pre-Approval Queue
+The Duplicate Invoice Problem in the Pre-Approval Queue

 Bank detail fraud is the highest-profile risk in the pre-approval stage.
 Duplicate invoices are the most common.

-Without duplicate detection in the pre-approval stage, these duplicates reach the approver queue and often get approved.
+Without duplicate detection in the pre-approval stage, duplicates reach the approver queue and often get approved.
 Approvers reviewing 30 or 40 invoices in a queue are not cross-referencing every invoice number against prior payment history.
+A supplier invoices twice for the same delivery.
+An invoice is re-sent after a payment query.
+A PDF is attached to two separate emails and captured twice by an OCR tool.

 The problem compounds in businesses with high invoice volumes.
 A wholesale distributor processing 200 invoices per month across multiple suppliers and purchase orders has no practical way to catch duplicates manually.
 By the time a duplicate payment appears in a reconciliation review, the funds are gone and recovering them from the supplier requires an awkward conversation and a delay that affects cash flow.